Charitable Bequest and the Charity Child

 Benefits and features of a Charitable Bequest – Charity Child

-- simple to arrange
+- This way of giving is simple to arrange

-Donors may elect to designate their Charity Child to receive a portion of their estate’s value that is greater or less than their other children.
+Donors may elect to designate their charity child to receive a portion of their estate’s value that is greater or less than their other “real” children.
 These proportions can also be adjusted if desired each time your will is reviewed and updated (every 3 to 5 years).
-In many instances, the eventual donation receipt to your estate that is generated by the gift through a simple bequest or from the Charity Child, will offset the estate taxes owing.
+In many instances, the eventual donation receipt to your estate that is generated by this gift will offset the estate taxes owing.
 This consideration allows the heirs in many cases to receive nearly as much as if there had not been a bequest included in the will.

 What are the tax incentives?

 A person who dies is deemed to have disposed of everything owned a moment before death.
-50% of any capital gains on appreciated assets or investments, with the exception of one’s personal residence, become taxable income (special rules exist for farm properties as well).
+Fifty percent of any capital gains on appreciated assets or investments, with the exception of one’s personal residence, becomes taxable income (special rules exist for farm properties).
 In addition, where there is no longer a spousal beneficiary for RRSP or RRIF investments, the entire value of a person’s registered fund portfolio becomes taxable income at death.
-In most cases, there are considerable tax implications at death as even individuals with a modest RRSP or RRIF portfolio will likely end up in the highest tax bracket.
+In most cases, there are considerable tax implications at death, as even those individuals with a modest RRSP or RRIF portfolio will likely end up in the highest tax bracket.

 The maximum donation that may be claimed in the year of death is 100% of income, combined with the normal pension or employment income for that year.
 Any excess over that amount can be carried back one year.